Skip to main content

 Take a compact grid as a sanity anchor:

-That is already a week of evenings if you are doing it by hand with disciplined note-taking, and it is still a modest search space by quant research standards.
-When traders widen the ladder toward richer grids, the landing page’s moving-average style example is illustrative: three inputs with ten steps each across five intervals multiplies to ten times ten times ten times five, which is five thousand manual backtests.
-I have never met a discretionary trader who completes that honestly without automation, because the friction is not “math,” it is attention, latency, and transcription error.
+That's already a week of evenings if you're doing it by hand with disciplined note-taking, and it's still a modest search space by quant research standards.
+When traders widen the ladder toward richer grids, the landing page's moving-average style example is illustrative: three inputs with ten steps each across five intervals multiplies to ten times ten times ten times five, which is five thousand manual backtests.
+I've never met a discretionary trader who completes that honestly without automation, because the friction isn't "math," it's attention, latency, and transcription error.
+Three months ago I tested this on an NVDA strategy with 4 inputs across 3 timeframes — 810 combos total — and the grid completed in about 18 minutes on a Premium plan.
+I wouldn't have spotted which parameter band was driving the equity curve without that sweep.

 Key Features